BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/10-CreateACRUDBack.md

 * 'ItemType' to define target 'Type' for 1-n or n-n relationship (The "type" replaced by "OptionDto" on dto file).

 ### 1.5 Mapper file
-The Mapper contain two methods in order to convert entity to Dto and vice versa.<br>
+The Mapper contain two methods in order to convert entity to Dto and vice versa.

-There is also methods used to filtering during the querying operations.<br>
+There is also methods used to filtering during the querying operations.

-The method __DtoToRecord__ is used during the csv extract function to convert entity to csv record.<br>
+The method __DtoToRecord__ is used during the csv extract function to convert entity to csv record.

 You can see in PlaneMapper class of BiaDemo project, how theses methods are implemented.

 ## 2. Update the DataBase